ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 In addition, if your device is inside a virtual private network (VPN), ANSYS might have some problems to correctly resolve the IP of the license server.
 Please do check that the hostname or IP of the license server is correct.
-In Windows, you can find the license configuration file which points to the license server in:
+In Windows, you can find the license configuration file that points to the license server in:

 .. code:: text